Tanmayee-Dharam/Tanmayee-Dharam/README.md

-👋 Hi, I'm Tanmayee Dharam — Business Analyst | Python Enthusiast | SQL Expert Welcome to my space on the web!
+👋 Hi, I'm Tanmayee Dharam — Business Operations Analyst | Python Enthusiast | SQL Expert Welcome to my space on the web!
 I'm a **Business Operations Analyst** with around 5 years of experience driving impact through data storytelling, strategic insights, and hands-on analytics.
 With a Master's in Business Analytics from **UT Dallas** and a solid tech foundation in **Python**, **SQL**, and **Data Visualization**, I bridge the gap between raw data and actionable decisions.